This post may contain affiliate links.

 Popcorn Toppings and Seasonings

 The options are endless when it comes to customizing your popcorn.
-We’d say the best part is that everyone in the family can use their own spices to make it their own—a fun movie night or cocktail party idea.
+I’d say the best part is that everyone in the family can use their own spices to make it their own—a fun movie night or cocktail party idea.

 Here are some of our favorite toppings and popcorn recipes:

-- Cacio e Pepe: salt, pepper and finely grated Pecorino.
+- Cacio e Pepe—salt, pepper and finely grated Pecorino.
 Delicious.

 - Italian seasoning, garlic powder, and chili flakes for a pizza-like twist.